 Researchers can come in many forms, from students doing research for their dissertation, to charity workers trying to get their message across.
 So there is a battle on our streets for willing volunteers to stop and spare a moment or two.
-So you have to be a little different, particularly if you want to stop someone to appear on camera.
-Have you thought about bright clothing?
+In order to suceed you have to be a little creative, particularly if you want someone to appear on camera.
+If you are looking to record vox pops have you thought about bright clothing?
 Waving at someone?
-Or having a big smile?
-All of these can help you engage with your audience.
+Or donning a big smile?
+All of these can help you engage with people.
 In addition, have you thought about offering an incentive?
 A gift voucher or cash can go down well, or a gift from the company might be useful as well.

 Where will you be conducting the research?
 Foot-fall is really important.
-You need lots of people going past so you can select the right demographic for your research.
-Some respondents may want to talk about equality issues, but not finance, so don’t feel bad if someone stops but really doesn’t have anything to say on the subject.
+You need lots of people going past and you need to aim for the right demographic for your research.
+Some respondents may want to talk about equality issues, but not finance, so do not feel bad if someone stops but has little to say on the subject.

-And then, you just have to formulate your questions for your research and get out there with your camera and microphone.
-Plenty to think about, and if you need any help, give Peter Shevlin at c60media a call – number is on the contact page.
+Plenty to think about, and if you need any help, give Peter Shevlin at c60media a call – the number is on the contact page.